Our Approach to Governance

 Board Diversity

-We recognize the importance of diversity as a component of board effectiveness and business performance, and have adopted a Board Diversity Policy that embraces a broad range of factors, including age, race, gender, personal attributes, skill, training, educational background and life experience.
-We believe that by composing our Board of individuals that bring diverse backgrounds and skills, Vermilion has been and will continue to be successful in problem-solving, deliberating key issues and making quality decisions that deliver positive long-term results for our shareholders and stakeholders alike.
-Diversity and complementarity of skills are key criteria in Vermilion’s board nomination process.
-In 2018, we adopted a formal recruitment process for the Board and Executive Officer vacant positions that includes a candidate screening step that addresses gender diversity.
+In addition, we have a formal recruitment process for Board positions that includes a candidate screening step that addresses gender diversity.
 The candidate screening process should include reasonable efforts to secure at least 50% of qualified women applicants and the interview pool for every Board and Executive Officer position available.
 We have also set — and met — a target of at least 30% female board members.
 102-24

 Board Election and Tenure

 Board members are elected and re-elected on an annual basis individually, as opposed to elected by slate.
-We have a retirement guideline at age 75 (which we can make exceptions for), but we do not have a term limit for directors.
+We have a retirement guideline at age 75 (which we can make exceptions for), but we do not have a director term limit.
 While term limits can help ensure the Board gains new perspectives, imposing this restriction means it would lose the contributions of longer serving directors who have developed a deeper knowledge and understanding of Vermilion and our industry over time.
 We also value new perspectives.
 See also Board Tenure on our Dashboard page.

 Board Evaluation

-The Governance and Human Resources Committee analyzes the results and assesses whether changes need to be made in the Board’s processes, composition or Committee structure.
-Our goal is to continuously develop a top performing Board with diverse skills and deep expertise who add value to the business through governance oversight.
+The evaluations help assesses whether changes need to be made in the Board’s processes, composition or Committee structure.
+Our goal is to continuously develop a top performing Board with diverse skills and deep expertise that adds value to the business through governance oversight.

 Company and Board Performance – Awards